NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Setting the GLFW callback function pointers to member functions (eg defined within Viewer per instance  (or even static)) doesn't work afaik hence the need for global namespace defined free functions.
 That we then need to pass data into the viewer class to update the internal width,height (for camera aspect ratio) and mouse offset (for camera yaw and pitch).
 Note Key presses are done internally of the class within the Camera::Update_Camera() member function via Polling the keys for key press state, but for mouse and window resizing polling does not make sense / not possible hence use of callbacks to write updated state.

 Because Mouse offset is then passed to Viewer::Update_Camera() which runs per tick, it will keep the previous state (if mouse is now static) from when the callback was last called and values set in the struct, so to avoid repetitive addition we need to check for per tick delta of the offset positions before adding to the camera pitch and yaw.

-##### Animation State

-Because the application is ticking constantly, I don't want to couple the ticking of the viewer to the anim frame of the BVH.
-So I will have a "global" animation frame set, that either loops continually or is set by user input so a single frame.
-This will be continually incremented per tick to keep looping or stay static.

-I'm still deciding if the actual Anim Loading + IK calc will be called from within Viewer or do I do this is some other more abstract application_class.
-Ideally i'd decouple the viewer from this stuff, have the application do the tick itself (which calls render of viewer) with updated skeleton data based on current ticks modified (or not) BVH data, from IK solve.
-OR I just integrate all this into viewer class as a single application class that handles both the anim state and the viewer related tasks.

-Could use a separate class that's a member within Viewer (or nested class approach) to keep the Anim logic / state still within the viewer app, but separated, without separating the viewer class into separate app + renderer.
-This could be how isolate the state of the solver for each project (using the same core viewer app) could define a base class like `Solver_Base` which is then derived into `Animation_Solver` for this project where the BVH + IK Solver is contained within the viewer app.

-For now I won't use polymorphism for the Solver class, just will have separate classes.

 ##### Shader Class